AwesomeCronk/uPyFile/README.md

 python uPyFile.py COM12 pull main.py

-Hopefully, I will be able to compile the script into a .exe program that can be added to the path or I will set up the project as a pyhon package installable with PIP.
+Hopefully, I will be able to compile the script into a .exe program or set up the project as a python package installable with PIP.